-The article I was hired to do for Woman’s Day, it was a total collaboration between her and I. We were joined at the hip for weeks.
-I couldn’t have done it without her.
 As we shared not only grammar repairs but also the emotion that went with looking deeper into my soul than ever before.
-She was more than a publish the to me, she was my friend and my cheerleader!
+She was more than a publicity agent to me, she was my friend, my cheerleader…and my coach!

 For some saying goodbye is ok.
 But when you’ve had a deep loss as loosing a child, one can very easily fall in the trap of a relapse.
 (Or realize there’s more healing to do).

 So I followed my own advise and I owned it.
-I realized I was grieving and went and got a carton Ben & Jerrys Cherry Garcia.
+I acknowledged I was grieving and went and got a carton Ben & Jerrys Cherry Garcia.
 (Joking).

 While tempted to drown my sorrows in ice cream, I didn’t.